mitranim/wordplay/readme.md

 ripair © M

-dicklare © LR
+dicklare © VA

 cannect © M

 famework © M

-unsane (beyond sanity, but yet not insane) © LR
+unsane (beyond sanity, but yet not insane) © VA

 medification (health implant, like a pacemaker) © M

-prepaired (partners well-adjusted to each other) © LR
+prepaired (partners well-adjusted to each other) © VA

 missage (a missive you missed) © M

 promissing © M

-litterally © LR
+litterally © VA

 flogking © M